01NeuralNinja/DiffusionReward/README.md

 ## 📖 Overview

 This project introduces the DiffusionReward method, which enhances blind face restoration through reward feedback learning.
-Using DiffBIR+ReFL as an example, we provide complete validation and training code, along with anonymous pre-trained weight files.
+Using DiffBIR+ReFL as an example, we provide complete validation and training code. **We have created anonymous accounts to share all necessary training and validation files, including pre-trained weight files, ensuring reproducible research while maintaining anonymity during the review process.**

 ## 🚀 Quick Start